 - Phonics, Spelling, Grammar, and Reading – The reading curriculum uses Pearson Reading Street and novels to continue the development of oral reading.
 Students practice and review decoding of words, listening skills, critical thinking skills, and analyzing skills through different types of literature.
-We introduce vocabulary and grammar with a weekly power point presentation.
-We give weekly “Fresh Reads” to assess reading fluency and comprehension of new material.
-We utilize story mapping to help with comprehension and sequencing.
-We encourage daily reading by using the “Book It Program” as an incentive.
-We also read novels during the school year.
-We read Flat Stanley and The Treasure of Pelican Cove.
+Vocabulary and grammar are introduced weekly through interactive presentations using the mimio.
+Weekly “Fresh Reads” are given to assess reading fluency and comprehension of new material.
+Story mapping is used to aid with comprehension and sequencing.
+Daily reading is encouraged through the “Book It Program” as an incentive.
+We also read novels during the school year such as Flat Stanley and The Treasure of Pelican Cove.

-- Thematic Units.
-This includes field trips, special speakers, specials with our Resource Teachers, and our monthly center days: Creation Centers, Author Studies, Volcano Activities, Harvest Centers, Native American Projects, Thanksgiving Unit, Gingerbread Man Unit, Pizza Centers, Animal and Habitat Unit, African American Unit, Flat Stanley Unit, Easter Centers, and an Ocean Unit.
-Our students also complete a history report on a famous African American and they give an oral presentation in front of the class.
+- Thematic Units – This includes field trips, special speakers, specials with our Resource Teachers, and our monthly center days: Creation Centers, Weather Activities, Harvest Centers, Native American Projects, Thanksgiving Unit, Gingerbread Man Unit, Animal and Habitat Unit, Flat Stanley Unit, Easter Centers, and an Ocean Unit.

 Technology in classroom

-Second grade uses projectors, document cameras, and Mimio boards which allow us to access files on our computers or information from the internet to supplement our texts.
-We also use interactive the Mimio to do interactive teaching and play games, use E-Books for math, handwriting, Bible and science.
-In addition students have the opportunity to use the mobile lab where each student will have their own tablet.
+Second grade uses projectors, document cameras, and Mimio boards.
+We use these resources to teach interactively by playing games.
+We use E-Books for math, handwriting, Bible and science.
+In addition, students have the opportunity to use the mobile lab where each student has their own tablet.

 Out of School Enrichment

 Second grade goes on field experiences to Ft.
-Clinch (Fernandina Beach), Museum of Science and History (MOSH), Marine Science Center, and the Florida Theater.
+Clinch (Fernandina Beach), Museum of Science and History (MOSH), and The Alligator Farm.